 Landlords and agents should make tenants aware that their deposit will be at risk should damage to the property occur due condensation and mould.
 Hence, you can also find an expert who did a great job prior before buying ,selling and renting a property.
 As a landlord, you will always want to rent out your property to good ones and avoid the troublesome ones.
 It is advised to contact a rental lawyer to know the conditions for refusing to lease to tenants and protecting your property.

 In Ireland, condensation in residential property is mainly a winter problem particularly where warm moist air is generated in areas like kitchens and bathrooms and then penetrates to colder parts of the building.
 When the air gets cold, it cannot hold onto all the extra moisture produce by everyday activities, so some of this moisture appears as small droplets of water – most noticeable on windows or where there is little movement of air.
-If not properly dealt with, this extra ‘dampness’ can lead to mould growth on walls, furniture, window frames, even clothes.
+If not properly dealt with, this extra ‘dampness’ can lead to mould growth on walls, furniture, window frames, siding, which may need some services on this description, even clothes.

 Condensation and mould is a common problem.
 Older properties tend to suffer more than new ones, but rental properties are particularly prone.
 The problem is often a matter of degree: from a small patch of mould or discoloured wallpaper behind the wardrobe, in the very top corner of a bedroom, to serious amounts of mould growth across walls, inside wardrobes and on clothes, furnishings, carpets and in basements.
 You can check out this page to know about the preventive measures that can be taken before hand to avoid spreading to all other places.